marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 |image_path_original| full path of image file

-## Perform Basic Checks
+## Create Image Inventory with Checks

-The following script performs some basic checks.
+The following script performs some checks on the images.
 It opens each image to verify it's integrity and to perform pixel-based checks.
 The code is parallelized -- use the following options to make the most of the parallelization (it still takes roughly 1 hour per 60k images).

 ```
 ssh lab
-qsub -I -l walltime=2:00:00,nodes=1:ppn=16,mem=16gb
+qsub -I -l walltime=4:00:00,nodes=1:ppn=16,mem=16gb
 module load python3
 cd $HOME/camera-trap-data-pipeline
 git pull